 Bed bugs sneak into your house and cause chaos.
 They ruin furniture, they’re harmful to the health and safety of those in your home, and they create an uncomfortable living situation.
 Bed bugs can be extremely difficult to get rid of.
 If you have bed bugs in your house you need to take immediate action so that they don’t spread to other pieces of furniture and bedrooms.
 Get bed bug treatment from Senske Pest Control and get rid of bed bugs for good!

-Bed bugs are small insects that belong to the same order that include the "true bugs" like stink bugs and aphids.
+Bed bugs are small insects that belong to the same order that include the “true bugs” like stink bugs and aphids.
 They all have sucking mouth parts.
 Bed bugs are only about ¼ inch in length, usually about the same in width and are very flat.

 Their feeding may cause irritation, and the irritation may become infected from scratching.
 They have been found to carry up to 28 diseases.
 New research by the CDC (Centers for Disease Control and Prevention) has shown that bed bugs do not transmit diseases to humans.